 - 10 to 15 minutes after application, wipe the surface to remove any excess oil.
 Failure to complete this step will leave you with a sticky surface.

-- 2-3 coats, applied at 12 to 24 hours intervals are necessary for proper protection.
+- 2-3 coats, applied at 12 to 24-hour intervals, are necessary for proper protection.
 Make sure you follow the directions specific to the product you’re using.

-- For an ultra-soft touch finish, proceed with a light sanding with a 600 or 800 grit sandpaper, or fine steel wool, at least 24 hours after the last application.
+- For an ultra-soft touch finish, proceed with a light sanding with 600 or 800-grit sandpaper or fine steel wool at least 24 hours after the last application.

-- Maintenance will have to be done about once a year or according to the wear of the finish.
-Dry looking or discoloured wood is a good indicator that you need to reapply a light coat of oil.
+- Maintenance will have to be done about twice a year or according to the wear of the finish.
+Dry-looking or discoloured wood indicates that you must reapply a light oil coat.
 Clean the surface with a damp cloth, let dry completely and apply the oil, wiping off all excess oil after 5 minutes at most.

-That’s the secret to a beautiful satin finish which, given proper care, will always retain its original appearance.
+That’s the secret to a beautiful satin finish that will always retain its original appearance, given proper care.

 A cloth soaked in linseed oil may catch fire!
-To prevent an exothermic reaction, dip the rags in water and the danger is averted.
+Dip the rags in water to prevent an exothermic reaction, and the danger is averted.